MicrosoftDocs/architecture-center/docs/guide/spot/spot-eviction-content.md

 1. **Storage account** - The storage account holds the source application package (orchestrate.sh) that the VM downloads after deployment.
 1. **Spot VM** - The spot VM must be in the same region as the application version.
 The spot VM downloads the orchestrate.sh package and installs the .NET worker application.
 1. **Application Insights** - The listens for the preempt eviction signal.
 For more information, see [enable live metrics from .NET application](/azure/azure-monitor/app/live-stream#enable-live-metrics-using-code-for-any-net-application)
 1. **Storage Queue** - Spot VM has permissions to read from the storage queue.
+The deployable scripts contain a simple, asynchronous queue-processing worker (C#, .NET) that uses combination with Azure Queue Storage.
 1. **Azure AD** - Grants access the spot VM access to the storage queue with a user assigned identity using RBAC.

 ## Deploy this scenario